EMERGING TECHNOLOGY RISK

 - Expanding pool of data science talent

-- Adoption of behavioural analytics in probability management
+- Adoption of behavioural analytics in risk management

-- Identify applicable situations that are well-suited for cognitive technology solutions: Where the probability area is vital, large amounts of data are available, and current solutions are ineffective
+- Identify applicable situations that are well-suited for cognitive technology solutions: Where the risk area is vital, large amounts of data are available, and current solutions are ineffective

 - Apply visualisation to analyse and communicate information in a human-friendly way to enable rational decision-making